-Barking is to dogs what talking is to humans — a primary form of communication.
-The problem isn’t that dogs bark; the problem is when barking becomes excessive, inappropriate, or directed at triggers that don’t warrant it.
-Understanding why your dog barks is the first step to managing it effectively.
+Barking is to dogs what talking is to humans: a primary form of communication.
+The problem is never that a dog barks at all, but that dog barking becomes excessive, badly timed, or aimed at triggers that don’t warrant it.
+Understanding the science of why your dog barks is the first and most important step to managing it without resorting to shouting, shock collars, or frustration.

 Why Dogs Bark: The Science

-Wolves — the ancestors of domestic dogs — rarely bark.
-Barking is a behaviour that increased dramatically through domestication, likely because humans selectively bred dogs that vocalised as alerts.
-Research from the Eötvös Loránd University in Hungary has shown that humans can accurately identify the emotional context of dog barks (aggression, play, fear, loneliness) even without seeing the dog — suggesting that barking evolved specifically as a communication tool between dogs and humans.
+Wolves, the ancestors of the domestic dog, rarely bark.
+Barking increased dramatically through domestication, almost certainly because early humans favoured dogs that vocalised as alerts and guards.
+Research from Eötvös Loránd University in Hungary found that people can reliably identify the emotional context of a bark, whether aggression, play, fear, or loneliness, without ever seeing the dog.
+That points to a striking conclusion: barking evolved specifically as a communication channel between dogs and people.

 Alert Barking

-Short, sharp barks directed at something the dog has detected — a doorbell, a stranger, an unusual noise.
-This is what dogs were bred for.
-One or two alert barks are normal and even useful.
-The issue arises when every leaf, car, or pedestrian triggers a barking session.
+Short, sharp barks aimed at something the dog has noticed: a doorbell, a stranger, an unfamiliar noise.
+This is exactly what most dogs were bred to do.
+One or two alert barks are normal and genuinely useful.
+The trouble starts when every leaf, car, or passing pedestrian sets off a full session.

 Demand Barking